MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 - SQL Server 2005 or SQL Server 2005 Express Edition

-The **Getting started** worksheet in Telemetry Dashboard provides a link to download SQL Server 2012 Express.
-If you don't have SQL Server already installed, follow the steps in [To download and install SQL Server 2012 Express](deploy-telemetry-dashboard.md#installsql).
-Be sure to review the following guidelines before you install SQL Server 2012 Express.
+The **Getting started** worksheet in Telemetry Dashboard provides a link to download SQL Server 2014 Express.
+If you don't have SQL Server already installed, follow the steps in [To download and install SQL Server 2014 Express](deploy-telemetry-dashboard.md#installsql).
+Be sure to review the following guidelines before you install SQL Server 2014 Express.

-- Ensure that the computer meets the hardware and software requirements for SQL Server 2012.
+- Ensure that the computer meets the hardware and software requirements for SQL Server 2014.
 This is especially important if you are planning an all-in-one configuration for testing because SQL Server has additional requirements, such as installing Windows service packs that aren't required for Telemetry Dashboard.
-These requirements are described in [Hardware and Software Requirements for Installing SQL Server 2012](https://go.microsoft.com/fwlink/p/?LinkID=129377).
+These requirements are described in [Hardware and Software Requirements for Installing SQL Server 2014](https://docs.microsoft.com/sql/sql-server/install/hardware-and-software-requirements-for-installing-sql-server?view=sql-server-2014).

 - For local installations, you must run Setup as an administrator.
 If you install SQL Server from a remote shared folder, you must use a domain account that has read and execute permissions on the remote shared folder.
-For more information, see [Install SQL Server 2012 from the Installation Wizard (Setup)](https://go.microsoft.com/fwlink/p/?LinkID=254657).
+For more information, see [Install SQL Server 2014 from the Installation Wizard (Setup)](https://docs.microsoft.com/sql/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup?view=sql-server-2014).

 <a name="installsql"> </a>

-### To download and install SQL Server 2012 Express
+### To download and install SQL Server 2014 Express

 1. In Telemetry Dashboard, on the **Getting started** worksheet, under **1.
-Set up prerequisites**, choose the link to download and install SQL Server 2012 Express with Tools.
+Set up prerequisites**, choose the link to download and install SQL Server 2014 Express with Tools.
 Choose the 32-bit or 64-bit edition, as appropriate.
-Or use this link: [Microsoft SQL Server 2012 Express](https://go.microsoft.com/fwlink/p/?LinkId=246610).
+Or use this link: [Microsoft SQL Server 2014 Express](https://www.microsoft.com/download/details.aspx?id=42299).

-2. The setup process for SQL Server 2012 Express takes a while to download and extract files.
-Accept the various prompts and wait for the first page of SQL Server 2012 Express, which is named the **SQL Server Installation Center**, to appear after extraction is completed.
+2. The setup process for SQL Server 2014 Express takes a while to download and extract files.
+Accept the various prompts and wait for the first page of SQL Server 2014 Express, which is named the **SQL Server Installation Center**, to appear after extraction is completed.
 Then, follow these steps:

    1. In the SQL Server Installation Center, choose **New SQL Server stand-alone installation or add features to an existing installation**.

-   2. In the SQL Server 2012 wizard, read the license terms, accept them, and then choose **Next**.
+   2. In the SQL Server 2014 setup wizard, read the license terms, accept them, and then choose **Next**.

    3. On the **Feature Selection** page, accept the default settings.
 Choose **Next**.